NCEMS/energetic-origins-of-PPI-connectivity/0-download-inputs/README.md

 This section of the pipeline handles the download of required files to `data-files/`:

-The first rule of the Snakemake pipeline will download the files.

-After downloading the files, the second rule will extract SEQRES records from each AF2 PDB file and convert them to fasta format
+The first rule of the Snakemake pipeline will download and unpack the required files, and the second rule will extract SEQRES records from each AF2 PDB file to create a FASTA file

 This step will require 60-90 min depending on connection speeds and the write speed of your file system.